AdamKITZ/SWP_Fabi-Adam/README.md

 ### Actors

 The actors are only players.
 When the plugin is done, there is no server administrator needed, to change game states or even reset the lobby.
-Everything works fine with only players playing
+Everything works fine with only players playing.

 ### Preconditions